 Think of email marketing as the digital version of a printed newsletter or DL you would normally post, or pay someone to deliver on your behalf.

-The average person is in at least 5 databases so it’s important to make sure what you email is relevant to increase the likelihood of the email being opened and read.
+The average person is in at least 5 real estate agent’s databases so it’s important to make sure what you put in your email is relevant.
+Relevancy will increase the likelihood of the email being opened and read.

-With portals such as Realestate.com.au, Domain and Trade Me Property reaching their 3rd decade, portals are now regarded as the “traditional” way of marketing listings and building your brand awareness.
+With portals such as Realestate.com.au, Domain in Australia and Trade Me Property in NZ reaching their 3rd decade, portals are starting to be regarded as the “traditional” way of marketing listings and building brand awareness.

-Using a Facebook Business page to build trust and authority is a challenge when your listings are relevant for a very small percentage of active property buyers.
+Using a Facebook Business page to build trust and authority is a challenge when your listings are relevant for a very small percentage of active property buyers using social media.

 Most importantly, make sure this content is on your own website so when you’re sharing a post, it will direct your Facebook audience to the website where you want to engage with them instead of using your Facebook Business page as a replica of your own website.